 This course explores the workings of the courts at all levels of the U.S. legal system.
 The primary goal is to increase and broaden our understanding of what happens in courts, why it happens, and how courts fit into the larger political system.
 Much of our attention will focus on actors in the legal system (lawyers, juries, interest groups and especially judges) as we consider how their behavior is shaped by and in turn shapes our legal and political institutions and environments.
 Students will be asked to weigh in on contemporary debates surrounding the legal process and to grapple with some of the difficult normative questions associated with American courts.
-Required as preparation for Government 307.
-Prerequisite: Junior or senior standing.
+Recommended as preparation for GOVT 307.
+Prerequisite: GOVT 103.